PranavN1234/casestudy-backend/README.md

 # casestudy-backend
-A backend for the chatbot created in React by Instalily to query Dishwasher and Refridgirator Part Information
+A backend for the chatbot created in React by Instalily to query Dishwasher and Refrigerator Part Information

 **Deployment**